Perspective | How politicians target you: 3,000 data points on every voter, including your phone number

 4. Other politicians

 When campaigns end, sometimes they pay the bills or help out a friendly campaign by selling their data.
 Contact information for donors is particularly valuable.
 (No wonder Congress is not eager to legislate.)
-The fine print in Sen. Elizabeth Warren’s privacy policy reads: “We may share information about you … With candidates, organizations, campaigns, groups or causes that we believe have similar political viewpoints.”
+The fine print in Sen. Elizabeth Warren’s privacy policy reads: “We may share information about you … with candidates, organizations, campaigns, groups or causes that we believe have similar political viewpoints.”

 Political parties themselves have also become among the largest sources of data to campaigns, doling out access to campaigns they want to support — and starving the ones they don’t.
 (Campaign finance laws prohibit candidates and national parties from coordinating their data with outside groups that raise money from unlimited sources.)

-RNC press secretary Mandi Merritt told me the committee’s data is taken from voter registration files, information collected by volunteers, and consumer data such as magazine subscriptions, what kind of car a voter drives and if a voter has a gym subscription.
+RNC press secretary Mandi Merritt told me the committee’s data is taken from voter registration files, information collected by volunteers, and consumer data such as magazine subscriptions, what kind of car a voter drives and whether a voter has a gym subscription.
 (Voters who have gym memberships are more reliable voters, she said.)

 “Our historic investment in building a robust data infrastructure has given us an unprecedented ability to target and engage with voters on the issues they care about,” Merritt said.